5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ## Issues
 - Audio Jack creates an unpleasant buzz/noise during driver initialization.
 So it's best to connect Headphones to it *after* booting.

+> [!IMPORTANT]
-💡**NOTE**: Before reporting any issues, ensure that your system uses the latest UEFI and EC Firmware as I do.
-I have no time trying to fix issues which are not caused by my EFI but rather by running the system on outdated system firmware!
+> Before reporting any issues, ensure that your system uses the latest UEFI and EC Firmware as I do.
+I have no time trying to fix issues which are not caused by my EFI but rather by running the system on outdated firmware!

 ## Specs
 Category | Description